Dipole-dipole interactions mediated by a photonic flat band: BS localization length from

-This shows that in general this matrix element -- hence the BS wavefunction -- scales exponentially with the same localization length as function $\xi_{nn'}$.
+Now, if $\xi_{nn_0} \propto \exp{-\frac{|n-n_0|}{\lambda}}$ (exponential scaling), evidently coefficient $A_{n\nu}$ will also have the same exponential scaling with $n$.
+This shows that in general that the BS wavefunction scales exponentially with the same localization length as function $\xi_{nn'}$.
 An analogous result holds if $\xi_{nn'}$ is the sum of a finite number of exponentially localised terms.

 The proof can be extended to CLSs of arbitrary class $U$ as long as the weight function $\xi_{nn'}$ scales as the sum of a finite number of exponentials.
+Notice that in the case of a complex pole $z$ in the computation of $\xi_{nn'}$, the associated localization length will be given by $\lambda^{-1} = \log |z|$.